 Personal Information Protection and Electronic Documents Act (PIDEDA).
 Your account with EPCOR contains private information about you, including your address, phone number, current balance and payment details.
 Obviously, this kind of information isn't something that should be shared.
 We understand that; after all, we're utility customers just like you.
 We do not share our account information with any third-party, unless required by law.

 When media or social media are involved

-Among other restrictions, Alberta's Personal Information Protection Act states we can't give your account information to media (or anyone else), unless you sign a privacy waiver.
+Among other restrictions, Ontario's Personal Information Protection and Electronic Documents Act states we can't give your account information to media (or anyone else), unless you sign a privacy waiver.

 In cases where we don't have a waiver, we can't provide information about your situation.
 That's why we may not publicly respond to your Tweet or social media post.
 Instead, we work to ensure you're able to get in direct contact with us.

 There are often two sides to a story, and unless you agree to sign a privacy waiver, we won't provide your confidential information, regardless of the issue or media attention.